 Well, what if that person comes in with some type of weapon or the intention of hurting Americans and bringing down an American city?

-Well, that becomes a big problem too.
+Well, that becomes a big problem, too.

-So the agenda's transformative, balancing budgets, building the wall, fixing the VA, eliminating Obamacare, fixing bad trade deals for the country, conservative justices.
+Balancing budgets, building the wall, fixing the VA, eliminating Obamacare, fixing bad trade deals for the country, conservative justices.

-Do you know that if that list that I just gave you ever comes to fruition, it literally transforms America into what America should be.
+You know, if that list that I just gave you ever comes to fruition, it literally transforms America into what America should be.

 It changes the narrative immediately.